tasos-py/Search-Engines-Scraper/README.md

  - Collects dark web links with Torch.
  - Supports advanced search operators: `url:query`, `title:query`, `text:query`.
  - Creates report files (html, csv).
- - Can use one, multiple, or all the search engines listed above as a CLI script.
  - Easy to add new search engines.
 You can add a new engine by creating a new class in `search_engines/core/engines.py`, and register it on the `search_engines` dictionary in the same file.
 The new class should subclass `Search`, and override the following methods: `_selectors`, `_first_page`, `_next_page`.
  - Python2 - Python3 compatible.